fluidecho/kurunt/README.md

           ***********
 </pre>

 Above shows how the message (your data) is processed using the default topology, you can however create all sorts of patterns for scalability and fault-tolerance.
-These components run on separate processes, either on a single node or across multiple nodes or a combination.
+These components run on separate processes, either on a single node or across multiple nodes or a combination, as set in: topology.json.

 #### Your Data
 Could be nearly anything, like: json, syslog, access_log, web, jpeg, csv, msgpack, tail a file, arduino sensors, clickstream, twitter firehose, etc.